illinoistech-itm/jhajek/itmd-521/syllabus/syllabus-05.md

 Students completing this course will be able to:

 * Explain the Spark, MapReduce, and SQL data paradigms
+* Describe the task of a Data Engineer
+* Describe the life cycle and accumulation of data
 * Deploy a remote Spark Application to a Spark cluster
 * Demonstrate loading data from disparate data sources and discuss advantages
 * Demonstrate and Discuss the benefits of enterprise Big Data tools